With so many choices available these days how the hell do you find the best dirt bike for beginners?

 It has strong ties with its YZ and WR off-road brothers.

-If the Yamaha doesn’t work for your body size then you could step up to an intermediate bike like CRF250X.
+If the Yamaha doesn’t work for your body size then you could step up to an intermediate bike like the Honda CRF250X.

 Tuned for trail riding but with the build of a competition bike.